What are polymers?

 Polymers are macromolecules which are formed by certain repeating units.
 These repeating units are called monomers.
 Monomers have some functional groups which react with each other to form a long polymeric chain.
-The chemical bonds between monomer units are usually covalent bonds which are formed due to addition between some unsaturated monomer units or condensation between two different functional groups such as -COOH, -NH2, -OH etc.
+The chemical bonds between monomer units are usually covalent bonds which are formed due to addition reaction between some unsaturated monomer units or condensation reaction between two different functional groups such as -COOH, -NH2, -OH etc.

 Polyethylene Terephthalate Definition

 On the basis of mechanism, there are two types of polymerization; step-growth and chain-growth polymerization.
-Chain growth polymerization is also called as addition polymerization in which monomer units are bonded with each other through their multiple bonds.
+Chain growth polymerization is also called addition polymerization in which monomer units are bonded with each other through their multiple bonds.
 For example polymerization of ethylene leads to the formation of polyethylene polymer which is also known as polythene.